_edited.jpg)

 -

-Peer mediation is a crucial skill that students are already exercising with some degree of success.
-The biggest issues arise when the conflict happens online or when there is no in-person mediation.
+Peer mediation was a crucial skill that students are already exercising with some degree of success.
+The biggest issues arose when the conflict happened online or when there was no in-person mediation.

 -